 How LightEdge’s Secure, Compliant Data Centers Will Fit Your Needs

-Finding a secure colocation provider that meets your proximity requirements will allow for you to grow your business without fear of interrupting your mission-critical infrastructure.
+Finding a secure data center provider that meets your proximity requirements will allow for you to grow your business without fear of interrupting your mission-critical infrastructure.
 Data center colocation providers protect your data in the case of an emergency.
 They do so through their physical building location and design, security tools, and compliance expertise.
 Evaluating providers based on location, multi-factor authentication, redundancy, expert support, and ROI will ensure your investment will yield the greatest benefits.

 LightEdge has secure Hybrid Solution Center locations at our Des Moines, Kansas City, Omaha, and newly acquired Austin and Raleigh data center facilities.
 With-top-of-the-line physical security features, customers can be sure their data, hosted in our compliant cloud, is protected to the highest extent.
 LightEdge has carrier neutral facilities with the ability to deliver high bandwidth, high reliability, and low latency service.
 LightEdge also offers the flexibility of hybrid cloud solutions that blend direct access between public clouds and LightEdge’s private cloud solutions.